eggstrema/chicago-school-rest-service/README.md

 Alternative Universe
 --------------------

-There is hopefully gonna be a second repository demonstrating the same application implemented in vertical slices and Chicago School TDD.
+There is a second repository demonstrating the same application implemented in horizontal slices and London School TDD.

 Requirements
 ------------